bitrise-io/devcenter/_articles/reviews/most-important-concepts-draft.md

 ## Every input, output and parameter is an Environment Variable

-Every step input, step output, secret environment variable, app environment variable and workflow environment variable (basically every input and variable in your build config) is an environment variable.
+Every input and variable in your build configuration is an environment variable.
+For example:

+* step inputs
+* step outputs
+* secrets
+* app environment variables
+* workflow environment variables

 There's nothing special about how Bitrise handles environment variables. **These are all regular environment variables, with the same rules and restrictions as any other environment variable.**